emilkaram/Self-Driving-Cars-Vehicle-Detection-and-Tracking-Udacity-CarND-T1-Project5/writeup.md

 #### 2. Here I settled on final choice of HOG parameters.

-I tried various combinations of parameters along with spatial and histogram image features and tuned the parmeters till i got a good ML model that can accuratly predition cars in images.
+I tried various combinations of parameters along with spatial and histogram image features and tuned the parmeters till i got a good ML model that can accuratly predit cars in images.

 #### 3. Here I will describe how I trained a classifier using HOG features and color features.